 These products are mostly available at a low price and can even go further if you have a charmed talent in bargaining but limit the expectations for most of the items may not be original and/or just a good imitation (so better check and inquire which is which).
 There are certainly good deals and great finds to feed your curiosities but just make sure to stay on guard.

 What to eat?
-Once done with shopping, munching over Pinoy street food should be part of the plan with isaw, kwek-kwek, sago’t gulaman, fruit shakes, shawarma, pizza, sisig.
+Once done with shopping, munching on Pinoy street food should be part of the plan with isaw, kwek-kwek, sago’t gulaman, fruit shakes, shawarma, pizza, sisig.

 When to visit?
 Some Tiangge stalls are open daily starting early afternoon until midnight but better come in the evening instead.
 The place is not air-conditioned so it can be totally hot and humid during day time.
 You should really go if you equate shopping to working-out and sweating.